chi-collective/genparse/README.md

 - **model_name** (str): Name of the language model to use.
 See [Supported language models](#Supported-language-models) for the list of models currently supported by GenParse.
 - **grammar** (str): The grammar specification in Lark format.

+`InferenceSetup` accepts the following optional arguments:
+- **proposal_name** (str): The type of proposal to use.
+Options include 'character' and 'token'.
+Default is 'character'.
+- **num_processes** (int): The number of processes to use for parallel proposals.
+This can help speed up the inference process by utilizing multiple CPU cores.
+Default: min(mp.cpu_count(), 2)
+- **use_rust_parser** (bool): Whether to use the Rust implementation of the Earley parser for faster inference.
+If False, the Python implementation is used.
+Default to True.
+- **use_vllm** (bool or None): Whether to use VLLM for LLM next token probability computations.
+If None, VLLM is used when possible (i.e., if the vllm library is available and CUDA is enabled).
+Default is None.
+- **seed** (int or None): A random seed for reproducibility.
+If provided, it ensures that the inference process is deterministic.
+- **guide_opts** (dict or None): Additional options for the guide, which may include specific configurations for the grammar-based model.
+- **proposal_opts** (dict or None): Additional options for the proposal mechanism, such as parameters specific to the proposal type (e.g., K for token proposal).
+- **llm_opts** (dict or None): Additional options for the language model, such as temperature or top-p settings for sampling.
+- **vllm_engine_opts** (dict or None): Additional options for the VLLM engine, such as data type (dtype).
+These options are ignored if VLLM is not used.

 See the docstring for optional arguments that can be provided for more complex usage.

 > **💡Tip:** To try different grammars without having to instantiate new `InferenceSetup` objects each time, use the `update_grammar` method; `setup.update_grammar(new_grammar)` will replace the existing grammar in `setup` with `new_grammar`.

 ### 3. Run inference